 What Is an Insulin Spike?

 An insulin spike happens when your pancreas releases too much insulin too fast—like sending 50 delivery trucks when you need 2.
+Understanding how carbohydrates affect your body can help you make smarter food choices.

 What causes insulin spikes: